Skip to product information

 Quantity

-In the foreground, the cooper labors with his tools, oblivious to the distant mountain behind him.
-This juxtaposition of everyday craft and symbolic presence evokes a tension between human activity and transcendent nature.
+In the foreground, a cooper bends over his work, absorbed in shaping the barrel.
+He remains unaware of the mountain aligned behind him.
+This juxtaposition of everyday labor and symbolic monumentality creates a quiet tension between human craft and transcendent nature.

 View full details